w4term3loon/libdft64/README.md

 ```

 The produced log verifies that the tool finds all `libc` functions (we registered `libc`) and do not contain any alarming events that would suggest that the binary piped tainted source data to sinks.

+## Misc
+Measurements made on the efficiency of the pintool were carried out by the `tools/test.sh` script and evaluated by the `tools/artifacts/eval.py`.
+The raw data can be found in this same folder.

  > [!IMPORTANT]
  > Archive of the original Angora repository